Dunn Loring Capital Project

 While the building does have history, there are no limitations on our ability to modify or replace the structure.
 The Fairfax County Inventory of Historic Sites includes approximately 350 historically significant sites ranging from the internationally known Mount Vernon to numerous anonymous sites and structures including churches, bridges, houses, and graveyards.
 The Dunn Loring School is included on this inventory.
 The inventory is an honorary distinction, but does not impose restrictions for property owners.

 The Fairfax County Comprehensive Plan recognizes these sites and encourages preservation when possible.
 However, at least 60 sites have been demolished since the creation of the inventory.
 The original Dunn Loring School building will be among those that must be replaced to better serve the community.
 Doing so does not diminish the historical importance of the land on which it sits.

 The addition of a new elementary school in this area will positively impact as many as ten other elementary schools by relieving the pressures of increasing enrollment growth.
 As we celebrate the future, we will continue to remember the past.
 We hope the preservation of select artifacts and a thoughtful display will invite future generations to learn more about the story of the Dunn Loring School.

 We have heard the most recent concerns of the Fairfax County History Commission.
 As planning and design continues on this project, we will consult with them in the process and work together to ensure student needs are met while we honor and preserve the history of the Dunn Loring building and the land.

 Information on community meetings will be posted here once they are planned.

 For updates, join the FCPS News You Choose subscription for this project.
-Once signed up or logged in, choose the Capital Projects (School Construction) and Dunn Loring Elementary School Construction topic.
+Once signed up or logged in, choose the Capital Projects (School Construction) and the school's construction topic.